ddsbook/blog/2014/drafts/can-you-track-me-now.md

     })

 >I had intended to use more than just `latitude` & `longitude` with this post, but ended up not using it.
-I left it in the query since a future post might use it and as an example for those unfamiliar with using `RSQLite`.
+I left it in the query since a future post might use it and also as an example for those unfamiliar with using `SQLite`/`RSQLite`.

 The function in the `ldply` combines each region's data frame into one.
 We can get a quick overview of what it looks like: